-You’re about to head back to school – as an upperclassman!
+You’re about to head back to school (possibly in person) – as an upperclassman!
 It’s an exciting time and, the more organized you are in your studies and the college preparation process, the more you’ll be able to enjoy every moment with your friends.

 August College Prep Checklist for High School Juniors: